 Screen Mirroring is a way of displaying the small screen of a mobile device (smartphone or tablet) on the large screen of a TV.

 You used to connect your iPhone or iPad to your TV with clumsy and unsafe cables.
 Nowadays you can do this wirelessly.
 You can do screen mirroring with expensive hardware (like an Apple TV).
+That will cost you lots of money though.

 Much better is to use screen mirroring apps.
 Why?
-It’s easier, more affordable, quicker and safer.

 In addition, screen mirroring apps are regularly updated with the latest technological developments.
 As a result, you can enjoy the best home entertainment experience with such apps.